govhack-science/govhack-science.github.io/_handbookchapters/anatomy.md

+---
+slug: 'anatomy'
+title: 'Anatomy of a project'
+last_updated: '2016-07-24T07:11:21.342Z'
+categories:
+  - toolkit
+tags:
+  - submitting
+---

+> Todo: rebuild this page to fit chronologically

 There are three simple requirements for your GovHack project:

-* That you register your team and fill our your project information on the [HackerSpace](http://hackerspace.govhack.org/),
+* That you register your team and fill our your project information on the [HackerSpace](https://2016.hackerspace.govhack.org/),
 * that you submit a 3 minute video by the end of the competition, and
 * that you make your project source code and assets available online under an open source software license.